The Wicker Man: Books

-Possible sequel
+Films

+The Loathsome Lambton Worm

 In 1989, Shaffer wrote a 30-page film script treatment entitled The Loathsome Lambton Worm, a direct sequel to The Wicker Man, for producer Lance Reynolds.
 It would have been more fantastical in subject matter than the original film, and relied more heavily on special effects.
 In this continuation of the story, which begins immediately after the ending of the first film, Sergeant Neil Howie is rescued from the burning Wicker Man by a group of police officers from the mainland.
 Howie sets out to bring Lord Summerisle and his pagan followers to justice, but becomes embroiled in a series of challenges which pit the old gods against his own Christian faith.
 The script culminates in a climactic battle between Howie and a fire-breathing dragon – the titular Lambton Worm – and ends with a suicidal Howie plunging to his death from a cliff while tied to two large eagles.
 Shaffer's sequel was never produced, but his treatment, complete with illustrations, was eventually published in the companion book Inside The Wicker Man.

 Hardy was not asked to direct the sequel, and never read the script, as he did not like the idea of Howie surviving the sacrifice, or the fact that the actors would have aged by 20 to 30 years between the two films.
 In May 2010, Hardy discussed The Loathsome Lambton Worm.
 "I know Tony did write that, but I don't think anyone particularly liked it, or it would have been made."
 A fan-made full-cast audio drama adaptation of Shaffer's The Loathsome Lambton Worm treatment was eventually released in 2020.

-Remake
+The Wicker Man (remake)

 An American remake of the same name, starring Nicolas Cage and Ellen Burstyn, and directed by Neil LaBute, was released in 2006.
+The film transposed the story from Scotland to a remote island in the Pacific Northwest of the United States.
 Hardy expressed concern about the remake.